Kstar125/cats_vs_dogs_cnn_classifier/README.md

-A custom CNN implementation designed to classify images from Tesnorflow's Cats vs Dogs dataset.
+A custom CNN implementation designed to classify images from TensorFlow's Cats vs Dogs dataset.